Friendly advice and encouragement on quitting smoking from Online Doctor’s Kieran Seyan

 Smoking 11 cigarettes a day, at the cost of £9 per pack (of 20) costs £1,807 per year and £9034 over five years.
 That’s enough money to shell out for a brand-new Peugeot 108!

-How long quitting takes
+How long does quitting take?

 As we’ve already mentioned, quitting smoking is thought to be far easier to stick to if you can go 28 days in a row without reaching for a cigarette.
 But if you are considering giving up, you may be nervous about the inevitable cravings and withdrawal symptoms.